 The Gracious Wife rolls bananas in wholesome crispy rice cereal and peanut butter to make perfectly simple snacks with kid-pleasing flavor, protein, and healthy nutrients.
 Just keep the three ingredients on hand so you can be ready to whip up some healthy snacks at a moment’s notice.

 Feel-good fact: Bananas are packed with vitamin B6 that aids in brain functioning.

 30. Nourishing Chocolate Chip Cookies

-These cookies call for hearty almond meal instead of flour, coconut oil instead of butter, dark chocolate chips or cocoa nibs instead of semi-sweet morsels, and raw honey instead of sugar.
+These cookies call for a hearty almond meal instead of flour, coconut oil instead of butter, dark chocolate chips or cocoa nibs instead of semi-sweet morsels, and raw honey instead of sugar.
 Filled with so many good ingredients, a classic chocolate-chip cookie turns into a nutrient-rich sweet snack that’s perfect for kids…and maybe even adults.

 Feel-good fact: Filled with so many good things, this cookie is more than dessert; it’s a perfect anytime snack.

-What’s your favorite healthy snacks for kids?
+What are your favorite healthy snacks for kids?
 Let us know in the comment section below!

 - 121 Easy & Delicious Healthy Snacks For Every Type of Snacker

 - 32 Tasty & Healthy Vegan Snacks to Fight Off Cravings